VedantMishra-dev/VedantMishra-dev/README.md

 ---

-## 🧩 How to use this README & advanced options
-- Replace `VEDANT_USERNAME` with your GitHub username wherever present.
-- Add / link real project URLs under Featured Projects.
-- Optionally enable the GitHub Action `regen-readme.yml` that automatically fetches and updates the "Latest Projects" block (public repos only).
-The action and script are provided in this repo under `.github/workflows/` and `.github/scripts/`.

----

 ## 💬 Quick recruiter note
 I prefer concise technical discussions and whiteboard/problem solving.
 If you'd like to evaluate my coding or hardware design skills, I can provide short walkthroughs or demo videos of my projects on request.